-2. Some websites edit reviews
+3. Some websites modify reviews

 Positive reviews can be very powerful, and hence you can understand why some businesses offer rewards to customers for writing reviews.
-This creates a bias as people are more likely to write a positive review if you are rewarded with say, a free gift or voucher to do so.
+This creates a bias as people are more likely to write a positive review if you are rewarded with a free gift or voucher to do so.

-- Placing all positive reviews at the top of the page to create an impression that there are more positive reviews than negative reviews.
+- Placing positive reviews at the top of the page to create an impression that there are more positive reviews than negative reviews.

 Here is an example of a ‘brand management’ system whereby partnering businesses can pay to have control over their reviews:

-Tips on how to use customer reviews effectively
+Tips on how to use reviews effectively

-- Seek reviews and information from multiple sources – doing this should be more reliable
+- Seek reviews and information from multiple sources – doing this should be more reliable.

-- Look out for a lot of positive reviews within a short time frame – these reviews may not be genuine
+- Look out for a lot of positive reviews within a short time frame – these reviews may not be genuine.

-- Be wary of products with a disproportionate numbers of 5 star reviews – it may indicate a biased commercial relationship.
+- Be wary of products with a disproportionate numbers of 5 star reviews – it may indicate a biased, commercial relationship.
 Here is an example: